matthewnull/NPT/README.md

 ![NPT Logo](https://user-images.githubusercontent.com/96446997/215381277-349e6c10-3fc7-4997-90c0-1fe7bf306112.png)
 # Native Piff Tools [BETA]
-Introducing Native Piff Tools - the ultimate program for enhancing your Grand Theft Auto experience.
-With Native Piff Tools, you can easily inject multiple menus into the game, giving you access to a wide range of customization options and features.
-With these menus, you can access new in-game features, change the game's settings, and even customize the game's appearance to suit your preferences.
-In addition, you can also inject custom .dll files, which gives you even more options for personalizing your gaming experience.

-But that's not all - Native Piff Tools also comes packed with a variety of PC tools to help you keep your computer running at its best.
-With the ability to launch the game from Steam, Epic or Rockstar Games launcher, you have the flexibility to choose your preferred platform for playing.
-Additionally, a wide array of performance and cleanup tools help you optimize your computer's performance and keep it running smoothly.
-Whether you're a hardcore Grand Theft Auto player or just looking for a way to make your gaming experience more enjoyable, Native Piff Tools is the perfect solution.
-Try it out today and see the difference it makes in your Grand Theft Auto experience!
+Native Piff Tools is the ultimate tool for enhancing your GTA V gaming experience.
+This mod menu injector provides a seamless and user-friendly interface for all your modding needs.
+With Native Piff Tools, you can easily inject mods into your game with just a few clicks.

+Additionally, it offers advanced features like PC name, HWID, and GUID spoofing, ensuring that your account stays protected while you enjoy the mods.
+This program also comes with a powerful Geo Location tool, allowing you to track IP addresses and websites with ease.
+Whether you're a seasoned modder or just starting out, Native Piff Tools is the perfect choice for anyone looking to take their GTA V game to the next level.

+- Custom Launcher (Steam, Epic, Rockstar)
+- 3 Working Mod Menus
+- 3 Spoofers (PC Name, HWID, GUID)
+- Geo-Location Tool
+- Custom .dll Injector (Injector+)

 ## Installing / Uninstalling NPT